cl0udfirst/M365-Defender-Advanced-Hunting/README.md

 | where InitiatingProcessFileName =~ "WmiPrvSE.exe"
 ```

-### This query has the same purpose as above, but it also groups all the commands launched using Impacket WMIexec on the device:
+### Same purpose as above, but it also groups all the commands launched using Impacket WMIexec on the device:

 ```
 | where Timestamp >= ago(7d)